Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Methods

 \subsubsection{Meta-path Extraction}

-The LBKG integrates various LBSN data comprehensively and incorporates knowledge from various domains, such as the spatial knowledge of geographical relationships between regions, the functional knowledge regarding POIs and POI categories, and mobility knowledge about population flow~\cite{zhou2023hierarchical}.
+The UrbanKG integrates various urban data comprehensively and incorporates knowledge from various domains, such as the spatial knowledge of geographical relationships between regions, the functional knowledge regarding POIs and POI categories, and mobility knowledge about population flow~\cite{zhou2023hierarchical}.
 It is crucial to identify relevant information that can aid in predicting specific socioeconomic indicators.
 Inspired by the ability of meta-paths in KG to capture certain semantic contexts, we aim to find the most relevant meta-paths that contribute to the prediction tasks.
-We first provide the definition of meta-path as follows~\cite{sun2012mining}. \begin{definition}[\textbf{Meta-path}] A meta-path in KG can be represented in the form of $E_1\xrightarrow{R_1}E_2\xrightarrow{R_2}\ldots\xrightarrow{R_{l-1}}E_l$, denoting a path from entity $E_1, E_2,\ldots$ to $E_l$ through relations $R_1,\ldots,R_{l-1}$. \end{definition} Meta-paths provide rich semantic contexts in the LBKG.
+We first provide the definition of meta-path as follows~\cite{sun2012mining}. \begin{definition}[\textbf{Meta-path}] A meta-path in KG can be represented in the form of $E_1\xrightarrow{R_1}E_2\xrightarrow{R_2}\ldots\xrightarrow{R_{l-1}}E_l$, denoting a path from entity $E_1, E_2,\ldots$ to $E_l$ through relations $R_1,\ldots,R_{l-1}$. \end{definition} Meta-paths provide rich semantic contexts in the UrbanKG.
 For example, the meta-path $Region\xrightarrow{Has}POI\xrightarrow{Competitive}POI\xrightarrow{LocateAt}Region$ captures the competitive relationships between POIs in two regions, which may affect the commercial activity of these regions.

-However, given the large number of entities and relations in LBKG, it is not trivial to find helpful meta-paths.
+However, given the large number of entities and relations in UrbanKG, it is not trivial to find helpful meta-paths.
 Here we draw inspiration from the emergent commonsense reasoning ability of LLMs.
 It has been demonstrated that LLM can identify important meta-structures in heterogeneous information networks through reasoning~\cite{chen2024large}.
-Therefore, we construct an LLM agent to automatically find relevant meta-paths from LBKG.
-To enable the agent to understand the LBKG, we input the schema of LBKG described in natural language.
+Therefore, we construct an LLM agent to automatically find relevant meta-paths from UrbanKG.
+To enable the agent to understand the UrbanKG, we input the schema of UrbanKG described in natural language.
 Then we prompt the agent to generate several potential meta-path schemes for the socioeconomic prediction task.
-The detailed prompts are shown in Appendix~\ref{sec:prompt}.
+Moreover, to ensure that LLM agents find valid meta-paths in UrbanKG, we provide all the valid triplets (including head entity type, relation type, tail entity type) in the prompt (Appendix Figure~\ref{fig:prompt_kginfo}), and restrict the content and format of LLM agent's output (Appendix Figure~\ref{fig:prompt_singletask}).